How CCF can help you achieve your goals

 A resource and partner for Catholic organizations large and small, CCF is here to help you further your mission today and sustain your faith-filled work for years to come.

-We are financial experts with nearly 25 years of experience with socially responsible investing.
+We are financial experts with nearly 25 years of experience with faith-consistent investing.
 Catholic faith and values guide all our investment strategies and decisions.

 What is a Community Foundation?